ravitejalvr/SDCND_P2_/README.md

 After this step, dropout followed by truncation to 84, followed by dropout again and final tuncation to 43 (no. of classes) is done.

 Note that after each step, relu activation is implemented.
 Also, finally softmax activation is implemented for web images.

+This was the optimal solution I reached after mild variations to the given LeNet architecture.
+I used LeNet architecture without any activation and I received accuracy of 89%.
+Then, I added dropout and the accuracy increased to 91%.
+After dropout, I added relu activation after each step which increased the overall accuracy to 97%.
+However, I did not add extra layers to the base LeNet model.
+I increased Epochs to 20 for better training.
+Also, I used batch size as 128 and learning 0.01 throught out finding the model architecture.

 ## Model Training:
 For training of the model, 20 epochs were used and Adam optimizer is used for training data.
 The optimizer is given the loss function as input which is calculated from cross entropy of training data and one hot labels of the output expected.
 Accuracy of about .99 for both training and testing data, followed by 0.971 for validation data is observed.